 Since 2016, the Royal Studies Journal has featured two prizes - one for the best new book in the field and another to recognize new research from graduate students and early career scholars.
 The prizes were initially sponsored by Canterbury Christchurch University and are now sponsored by Winchester University Press.
 From 2020, the RSJ moved to a biennial scheme, alternating between the book and article prizes in order to increase the number of entries eligible for nomination by extending the time period for works under consideration.

-To nominate a piece for consideration for the prize, you must complete the online form (see link below) AND send a copy of the article or chapter to the RSJ (email@example.com) by 31 March 2021.
+To nominate a piece for consideration for the prize, you must complete the online form (see link below).
+Please click HERE to read the full guidelines for the RSJ book prizes.

 Please complete the nomination form (click HERE).
 Fill out the form and we recommend that when you are finished click the save icon on the menu bar to save a copy of your nomination.

 Nominations must be submitted via the form no later than 1 March 2022 - your nomination form will then be considered by the prize awarding committee.
 The four requested copies of the book should be dispatched by this date—please liaise with the editor (email@example.com), to arrange the delivery of the copies.